 Why does Disney need to limit the number of FastPass+ uses available?
 Because guests who use FastPass+ are more satisfied with their trip, so Disney wants more guests using it.
 But the number of guests who can use FastPass+ in a given day is a function of the number of rides which have FastPass+, their hourly capacity, and how long the park is open.

 Take the Magic Kingdom as an example.
-When the Seven Dwarfs Mine Train opens, the park should have around 27 FastPass+-enabled attractions, parades, and fireworks).
+The park has around 27 FastPass+-enabled attractions, parades, and fireworks).
 Combined, those attractions should be able to give rides to around 35,000 people per hour (plus parades and fireworks).
 Assume half of that capacity is allocated to FastPass+, and the other half to standby riders.
 Over the course of a 12-hour day, that works out to around 225,000 FastPass+ spots available on those rides.

 About 53,000 people visit the Magic Kingdom on an average day.
 If there are 225,000 FastPass+ spots available, each person can have about 4 FastPass+ reservations before all of the spots are taken.

 However, if 75,000 people visit the Magic Kingdom during the same 12-hour day, they can only have 3 FastPass+ reservations each before all of the spots are taken.
 At 75,000 people, Disney could keep the park open longer, but it would take an 18-hour day (e.g., from 8 AM to 2 AM) to guarantee 3 FastPass+ reservations per guest.
 Keeping the park open costs money.

 Another way of making more FastPasses available is to add FastPass+ to more attractions.
 Today, Disney’s four parks have FastPass+ at around 70 attractions, parades and fireworks (the number fluctuates as Disney is constantly testing which attractions guests respond to).
 In addition, Disney is using FastPass+ for more character greetings, and to reserve some of the best viewing spots for the parks’ afternoon and evening parades and fireworks.

 More FastPass+ Restrictions